-In the Historical Preservation Commission meeting, the appellants claimed, “The purpose of the highway was to encourage the notion that the trail followed the old Spanish roads, using the romance and historical paths to promote tourism.”
+In the Historical Preservation Commission meeting, appellants claimed, “The purpose of the highway was to encourage the notion that the trail followed the old Spanish roads, using the romance and historical paths to promote tourism.”

-The appellants claim the way station was used by both Union and Confederate troops as a supply line during the Civil War, that it later became a tavern, then a brothel, a boarding house, and decades later, a roadside attraction that sold gasoline and such Florida tourist offerings as alligator heads, boiled peanuts, and jars of local honey.
+They claimed the way station was used both by Union and Confederate troops in supply lines during the Civil War, that it later became a tavern, then a brothel, a boarding house, and decades later, a roadside attraction that sold gasoline and such Florida tourist offerings as alligator heads, boiled peanuts, and jars of local honey.

-Nearby, eight foot-tall stands of brown dead broom sedge grow against a sunken house trailer, a basketball goal, and distantly spaced heavy iron bells.
+Nearby, eight foot tall stands of brown dead broom sedge grow against a sunken house trailer, a basketball goal, and distantly spaced heavy iron bells.
 Dead vines encompass corroded lamp posts like crowns of thorns.

 Shotgun shells litter the wintry dead-brambled ground in the woods alongside the highway.
-Vagabonds wander through these woods up and down U.S 90, leaving behind scattered clothes, a wooden jewelry box, neglected books and magazines, a flashlight.
+Vagabonds wander these woods up and down U.S 90, leaving behind scattered clothes, a wooden jewelry box, neglected books and magazines, a flashlight.

-Sweatshirts, old pairs of jeans, and batteries decay into the forest floor.
+Sweatshirts, old pairs of jeans and batteries decay into the forest floor.
 This place is clearly some kind of way station for people who’ve lost their way.
 Or people whose way is totally outside society’s.

-She reminds me of Ralph Waldo Emerson’s “transparent eyeball” in his 1836 poetic essay “Nature,” where he describes himself as “Standing on the bare ground,—my head bathed by the blithe air, and uplifted into infinite spaces,—all mean egotism vanishes.
+She reminds me of Ralph Waldo Emerson’s “transparent eyeball” in his 1836 poetic essay “Nature,” wherein he describes himself as “Standing on the bare ground,—my head bathed by the blithe air, and uplifted into infinite spaces,—all mean egotism vanishes.
 I become a transparent eye-ball; I am nothing; I see all; the currents of the Universal Being circulate through me; I am part or particle of God.”

 People talk about “the real world.”
 My former-military students talk about coming back from the military to “the real world.”
 When I was a kid, adults talked about graduating high school to go out into “the real world.”
 But the real world is the earth from which arose the human world and to which everything human always returns.

-So everything that’s happened along U.S. 90, and in this old structure with its multiple layers and veneers, makes this place and all the dead sedge and falling barns around it, a way station between the world, which is always decadent, and the earth, from which everything arises.
+So everything that’s happened along U.S. 90, and in this old structure with its multiple layers and veneers, makes this place and all the dead sedge and falling barns around it a way station between the world, which is always decadent, and the earth, from which everything arises.